|BI 101||General Biology I|

 |EN___||English Course (in addition to CWS)|

-*MA 220 Introduction to Probability and Statistics is an acceptable substitute but NOT ND.SS 214 Stats for Social Sciences
+*MA 220 Introduction to Probability and Statistics is an acceptable substitute

 - These courses reflect most but not all program requirements for veterinary schools in the U.S. Check the specific schools that you are considering.
 Strongly recommend physiology, genetics, psychology/behavioral sciences.
 Also recommend comparative anatomy, vertebrate zoology, comparative animal behavior, environmental science, developmental biology, immunology, invertebrate zoology, statistics, foreign language (especially Spanish), sociology, ecology, evolution, economics, accounting and business courses, communication courses, and ethics.

 - This course list does NOT represent a POE, nor does it cover College requirements.
 Design a POE in consultation with your advisor.